Proximify/publication-fetcher/README.md

 ## Testing
-publication-importer offers a CLI, a web interface and a test suite for testing purposes.
+publication-fetcher offers a CLI, a web interface and a test suite for testing purposes.

 CLI:
 <pre>